ShanethPatterson/Drum-Sequencer/README.md

 -Page change buttons
 -Run/Stop Switch
 -GM Mapping
+-EEPROM that automatically saves changes as they are made.
--Weird upside-down y axis hacks since I didn't think that NeoPixel counts row 0 as the top row, but I want the lowest midi notes on the bottom.
+-Option to load from EEPROM at startup.
+See TODO-> -Weird upside-down y axis hacks since I didn't think that NeoPixel counts row 0 as the top row, but I want the lowest midi notes on the bottom.

 ### Todo:

+EEPROM clear confirmation: make whole array flash red and user must press left/down again to clear EEPROM, otherwise cancel clear and load.
 Make Midi DAW Sync Work.
 Invent some way of changing project length, tempo, and time signature.
 Consider adding buttons and doing something fancy with the trellis array.
 For project length, could just light up a number of the trellis pixels where 1 pixel/step giving us 1-32 steps.
 Time signature could be represented the same way.
 Tempo may require some other control. +/- buttons?